Skip to content

 As mentors, we strive to foster students’ research self-efficacy and encourage students to “own” their research projects and develop identities as researchers.
 With all of our students, but especially for those who are underrepresented, underserved, and/or non-traditional, we acknowledge and recognize the various barriers and challenges they may encounter and we attempt to nurture and build on students existing strengths (e.g., personal, familial, cultural).

-Dr. Bowman (DRPP Director) advises several CSHPE masters students.
-In addition, both Dr. Ebreo and Dr. Bowman work with students through the Masters Research Opportunity Program.
+In his position as DRPP director, Dr. Bowman advised several CSHPE masters students.
+In addition, both Dr. Ebreo and Dr. Bowman worked with students through the Masters Research Opportunity Program.